 The good news is that it’s easy to be vegetarian these days.
 When people ask me what it was like to stop eating meat, I can honestly reply that my diet hasn’t changed very much.
 I still enjoy burgers, bolognese sauce, chicken wraps, and many of my favourite meat dishes thanks to a growing selection of imitation meat.

 It wasn’t always this easy.
 Sure, veggie burgers have been around for while.
 But they were a more of a safety valve than an honest substitute.
 A box to keep in the freezer just in case someone brought their vegetarian friend to dinner.
 I worked at a popular restaurant in high school and there was such a box—buried in the back of the walk-in freezer.
-Once or twice a year, I had to dig it out and grill one of its freezer burnt blocks of soy for some poor vegetarian that got dragged to Applebees.
+Once or twice a year, I had to dig it out and grill one of those freezer burnt blocks of soy for some poor vegetarian that got dragged to Applebees.

 Beyond Meat, a growing plant-based food company, is capitalizing on the growing dissonance between our habits and our morals.
 Their flagship products—plant-based burgers and sausages—are perfect for the convenientarian crowd.
 They look like meat, taste like meat, and you can bring them to a BBQ without raising an eyebrow.